CageCode/World-Food-Ecosystems/practical2/Mapping.md

 }); //we write the elevation values per camera location to a csv --> download this csv file

 ```

+Now, let's extract the mean water deficit for the first epoch, and the biome classification, this for each point.
+In the previous practical we have extracted data to a transect, which is a line. , so below are some clues for the code which - based on your work last week - you should be able to adjust to make it work.

 >Now, do the same for the Biome map: extract the values of the biome class for each point.

 This is similar to the water deficit, with the exception that the OpenLand Biome map is already an image and that you don't have to take the mean, but the mode (the most common pixel value) and that the resolution of the openland biome map is 1000m.
 Also export this csv file.